AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53636-regular-price-is-not-displayed-on-product-listing-page.md

 ---
-title: 'ACSD-53636: Regular price is not displayed on product listing page'
+title: 'ACSD-53636: Regular price is not displayed on *[!UICONTROL Product Listing]* page'
-description: Apply the ACSD-53636 patch to fix the Adobe Commerce issue where the regular price is not displayed on product listing pages for configurable products that have child products with special prices.
+description: Apply the ACSD-53636 patch to fix the Adobe Commerce issue where the regular price is not displayed on *[!UICONTROL Product Listing]* pages for configurable products that have child products with special prices.
 feature: Catalog Management, Products
 role: Admin, Developer
 ---
-# ACSD-53636: Regular price is not displayed on product listing page
+# ACSD-53636: Regular price is not displayed on *[!UICONTROL Product Listing]* page

-The ACSD-53636 patch fixes the issue where the regular price is not displayed on product listing pages for configurable products that have child products with special prices.
+The ACSD-53636 patch fixes the issue where the regular price is not displayed on *[!UICONTROL Product Listing]* pages for configurable products that have child products with special prices.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-53636.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions